MichaelDeng03/osu_oracle/README.md

 ## Contributing?
 Database schema can be found here: https://dbdiagram.io/d/osu-654e8e887d8bbd6465f40357.
-You may message u/EggTofu on Reddit for a copy of the database.
+You may message u/EggTofu on Reddit for a copy of the database, or scrape it yourself using the scripts provided in /scraping.

 ## Disclaimer